Decimal Numbering System

 Conversion can be done by plotting each binary digit value on each column corresponding to its decimal digit value.
 Each column is the number 2 raised to an exponent.
 The exponent increases by one from right to left.
 To get the total value you add the value of those columns tagged as ON or equivalent to 1.

 For example, the binary number 101100101 is converted to decimal number as follows:

 |ON / OFF||1||0||1||1||0||0||1||0||1|

 So binary number 101100101 is 357 in decimal number.

 Here are some advantages of using the binary system:

 - It is the lowest possible base and gives way to easily encode higher numbering system.

 Here are some disadvantages of using the binary system:

-- Numbers are expressed in longer form, thus taking up more space.
+- Numbers are expressed longer, thus taking up more space.

-- There are rounding issues since fractional values don’t follow a base 2 numbering system.
+- There are rounding issues since fractional values don’t follow base 2 numbering system.